finleysg/bhmc-cli/README.md

 * Payment report by users
 * Print styling - move print formatting to server for some reports
 * Greens notes to the membership
+* Expose the phone numbers on member directory
+* Graphs: age breakdown, number of years in the club

 ### Admin Training / Documentation
 * Who can do admin tasks (roles)